-Meeting between Director & member of IQAC Cell, VU and Auditing
+Meeting between member of IQAC Cell, VU and Auditing Authority

-CONTENTS :
+CONTENTS:

 Chapter No. Title Page No.

 1.0 INTRODUCTION 5-9

 1.1 Goal and Our Mission

 1.2 About the University

 1.3 History and Heritage

 1.4 Campus Area and Infrastructure

 1.5 Core value of the University

 1.6 Academic Department and Research Centre

 1.7 Previous NAAC Grading

 2.0 PRE -AUDIT STAGE 10-14

 2.1 Affiance and commitment of the University

 2.2 Objectives and views of Energy Auditing

 2.3 Advantage and favor of Energy Audit

-2.4 Purpose of Energy Auditing

-2.5 Methodology and Survey Schedules
+2.4 Methodology and Survey Schedules

-3.0 AUDIT STAGE 15-23
+3.0 AUDIT STAGE 15-22

 3.1 Campus Observation and Enquiry

 3.2 Grouping and Strategy

 3.3 Enquiry of different sources Energy

 3.4 Energy Consumption

 3.5 Cost of Energy

-3.6 Measurement of Emission of GHG S
+3.6 Measurement of Emission of GHGs

-4.0 POST AUDIT STAGE 24-32
+4.0 POST AUDIT STAGE 23-31

 4.1 Data analysis and Assessment

 4.2 Result and Findings

 4.3 Consolidation of Audit Findings

 4.4 Summary of Energy Auditing

 4.5 Preparation of Action Plan

 4.6 Follow Up Action and Plans

-4.7 Environmental Education
+4.7 Energy Conservation Proposals

 4.8 CONCLUSION & RECOMMENDATIONS

-5.0 MEETING AND SUBMIT OF THE AUDIT REPORT 33
+5.0 MEETING AND SUBMIT OF THE AUDIT REPORT 32

 6.0 EXECUTIVE SUMMARY

 Acknowledgements